jdlib/JDBX/UserGuide.md

 #### Turning a ResultSet into a Query

-In the opposite if you have obtained a `ResultSet` you can turn it into a query object for easy value extraction:
+If you have obtained a `ResultSet` you can also turn it into a query object for easy value extraction:

     ResultSet resultSet = ...
     List<String> names  = Query.of(resultSet).rows().col("name").getString();